(A) What is a group living arrangement?

 The group living arrangement must:

 (2) Cooperate with on-site visits: the group living arrangement shall cooperate with the county agency when conducting periodic random on-site visits to the facility to assure the accuracy of the list and that the county agency's records are consistent and up-to-date.
-These visits are determined by the county agency.
+The frequency of these visits are determined by the county agency.
 During the visit, the county agency may also verify other information needed to certify the facility's residents.

-(3) Report when an assistance group leaves: the group living arrangement shall notify the county agency that the assistance group has left the group living arrangement and provide the residents with their electronic benefit transfer (EBT) card.
+(3) Report when an assistance group leaves: the group living arrangement shall notify the county agency when an assistance group has left the group living arrangement and provide the residents with their electronic benefit transfer (EBT) card within five days of the household's departure.
+When the assistance group has already left the center, the center shall return the EBT card to the county agency within five calendar days.
 The assistance group, not the group living arrangement, shall be allowed to sign for and receive any remaining benefits authorized.

-(4) Report changes: if the resident has made application on his or her own behalf the resident is responsible for reporting changes to the county agency as provided in rule 5101:4-7-01 of the Administrative Code.
-If the group living arrangement is acting as the authorized representative the group living arrangement shall notify the county agency, as provided in rule 5101:4-7-01 of the Administrative Code, of changes in the assistance group's circumstances.
+(4) Report changes: when the resident has made application on his or her own behalf, the resident is responsible for reporting changes to the county agency as provided in rule 5101:4-7-01 of the Administrative Code.
+When the group living arrangement is acting as the authorized representative, the group living arrangement shall notify the county agency, as provided in rule 5101:4-7-01 of the Administrative Code, of changes in the assistance group's circumstances.

 (J) What must the group living arrangement do with the remaining benefits when an assistance group leaves?

-(2) If the benefits have already been issued and the assistance group leaves the group living arrangement prior to the sixteenth day of the month, the facility shall provide the assistance group with one-half of its monthly benefit allotment.
+(a) When the benefits have already been issued and the assistance group leaves the group living arrangement, prior to the sixteenth day of the month, the facility is to provide the assistance group with one half of its monthly allotment.

-(3) If the assistance group leaves on or after the sixteenth day of the month and benefits have already been issued, the assistance group shall receive any portion of its remaining allotment.
+(b) When the assistance group leaves on or after the sixteenth day of the month and benefits have already been debited and used, the assistance group does not receive any benefits.

-(4) The group living arrangement shall, if possible, provide the assistance group with a change report form to report the change of address and any other change in circumstances after leaving the group living arrangement .
+(3) The group living arrangement shall, if possible, provide the assistance group with a change report form to report the change of address and any other change in circumstances after leaving the group living arrangement.
 The group living arrangement shall also advise the assistance group to return the form to the appropriate county agency within the timeframe outlined in rule 5101:4-7-01 of the Administrative Code.

-(K) Can a group living arrangement redeem food assistance benefits?
+(K) Can a group living arrangement redeem SNAP benefits?

-Under the USDA FNS regulations, the only way a group living arrangement can redeem benefits is if the group living arrangement is certified as a retail food store.
-To become an authorized food assistance retailer the group living arrangement must:
+Under the USDA FNS regulations, the only way a group living arrangement can redeem benefits is when the group living arrangement is certified as a retail food store.
+To become an authorized SNAP retailer the group living arrangement must:

 (1) Contact USDA FNS to apply to become a retailer.